 Every November, the Chamber’s Board of Directors adopts the annual legislative agenda, a set of issues and positions the Chamber will advocate in the South Carolina General Assembly.
-The agenda is presented to the Board for approval by the Public Policy Committee which is comprised of members representing every sector so that all aspects of the Chamber's membership are represented and that everyone has a fair and equal voice.
+The agenda is presented to the Board for approval by the Business Advocacy Committee which is comprised of members representing every sector so that all aspects of the Chamber's membership are represented and that everyone has a fair and equal voice.
 The legislative agenda is the culmination of work by hundreds of volunteers over a period of several months.

 Legislative Agenda Process:

 - Survey to Chamber membership to ask for input in identifying key issues

 - Board of Directors takes research and information gathered and sets the priorities for the Chamber through the development of the annual Program of Work which outlines the focus of the Chamber's programs for the coming 12 months